-Start your sighting in at approximately 25 yards with a large target.
+Start your sighting in at the minimum range marked on your sight.
 You want to achieve a grouping of shots no matter where on the target first.
-After you are able to shoot at least 3 shots in the same 2" area, then adjust your sight to the center bull's-eye.
+After you are able to shoot at least 3 shots in the same 2" area, then adjust your sight to the center bullseye.